eliasdejong/viperlith/docs/HTML_STREAMING.md

 ![HTMX: What do you update where and when?](images/htmx_what_do_you_update_where.jpg)

 However, this creates a problem of "patchwork".
 HTMX allows requests to be sent on any regular event (`input`, `click` etc.) via `hx-trigger` or using timers: `hx-trigger="every 1s"`.
 However when your UI updates consists of these different triggers, questions arise; namely, which parts do you update, and when?
 You swap one fragment, then another part of the page might have just become stale, showing outdated information.
 How do you coordinate which updates to send?
-What do you update where and when?